bjwbell/bjwbell.github.io/_posts/2015-11-10-w3c-code-of-conduct.md

 An example from YouTube, [Don't Talk to Cops, Part 2](http://www.youtube.com/watch?v=08fZQWjDVKE&t=9m41s) (9m41s-10m14s).
 The speaker shows an understanding of what's innately demeaning.

 In the proposed Go Community Code of Conduct, part of one of the examples says: "S reports the incident to the CoC Working Group" (about J).
 At this point how does J feel?
 Respected or demeaned and insulted (the incident details are unimportant).
-I've seen it go both ways, good managers have understanding.
+I've seen it go both ways, some were handled like the speaker in the YouTube clip and some not.

 Read how the example ends.
-At the conclusion of the example, If I was J, I'd feel aweful,  humiliated and insignificant.
+At the conclusion of the example, if I was J, I'd feel aweful,  humiliated and insignificant.
 That's no way to treat anyone.